 “Think about every good thing in your life right now.
 Free yourself of worrying.
 Let go of the anxiety, breathe.
 Stay positive, all is well.” ― Germany Kent

-5) Cut out or reduce things that stress us out or don’t make us happy: It’s difficult to be happy in a situation that is stressful or that we don’t like.
+5) Cut out or reduce things that stress you out or don’t make you happy: It’s difficult to be happy in a situation that is stressful or that we don’t like.
 So rather than forcing ourselves to be happy, the easier solution is to reduce the amount of time we are exposing ourselves to undesirable situations.

 6) In general, DO LESS STUFF: When we are always busy, our energy gets spread out over many different situations.
 We may have 900 ‘friends’ on social media, belong to several clubs, and socialize a couple of times a week.
 Remember, our energy is finite.
 So the more we are trying to do, the more energy we lose and the less quality we can give to each activity/person.
 For more information check out my post: Why Am I Always Tired, Sleepy, And Have No Energy?
 (6 Different Types Of Energy Vampires And How to Best Protect Your Energy)